PecanProject/betydb-documentation/betydb_tables.md

 represents what a farmer would harvest, whereas spring and summer harvests are generally from small samples used to monitor the progress of a crop over the course of the growing season.
-Managements associated with Yields can be used to determine the age of a crop, the fertilization history, harvest history, and other useful information.
+Managements associated with yields can be used to determine the age of a crop, the fertilization history, the harvest history, and other useful information.

 ### Auxillary Tables